 10 Easy Ways To Optimize Your Music Practice

-But these tips are effective for anyone who plays an instrument or sings.
+These tips are effective for anyone who plays an instrument or sings.-TIMES

 - Find somewhere quiet.
 This seems too obvious for words, but not only will you be far less likely to succumb to all sorts of distractions, but entering a special practice area, whether it's a certain room or just a corner of the living room, will help prepare you mentally for this very particular kind of work.
 Mindful intention is everything, and having the ritual of going to the same place every time can help set that intention.